hyperfield/yt-channel-downloader/README.md

 ### What's New in version 0.5.0

 - **YouTube Login and Logout**: Configure the browser profile whose cookies yt-dlp reuses for private, premium, or age-restricted downloads - no heavy-weight embedded browser anymore.
 Use `File -> YouTube login` to pick the browser and profile, and clear the configuration from the same menu when you no longer need it.
+- **Download cancellation**: Downloads in progress can now be cancelled with the "Cancel downloads" button.

 ### What's New in version 0.4.12